Perovskite Solar Cells

 The structure of the perovskites cells enables them to have high charge-carrier motilities and long diffusion lengths, allowing the photo-generated electrons to travel long distances without energy loss.

-Building a perovskite solar panel module capable of surviving for decades outdoors is currently still in its R&D phase, but what is for certain is that the potential of perovskite solar cells is huge, and if the material’s promise can be realized it could completely revolutionize the capabilities of solar energy.
+Building a perovskite solar panel module capable of surviving for decades outdoors is currently still in its R&D phase, but what is for certain is that the potential of perovskite solar cells is huge, and if the material’s promise can be realised it could completely revolutionise the capabilities of solar energy.